-- In NUMB3RS, The FBI gang do this when Charlie explain some very complicated math theories.
+- In NUMB3RS, the FBI gang do this when Charlie explains some very complicated math theories.

-- In one episode of Sharpe the titular hero ends up at dinner with Mad King George (the third, to be precise), who starts telling the tale of one of Sharpe's earlier adventures to his guests.
+- Sharpe: in Sharpe's Regiment, the titular hero ends up at dinner with the Prince Regent (the future King George IV), who starts telling the tale of one of Sharpe's earlier adventures to his guests.
 One of the other gentlemen present kindly explains the situation:

 Nobleman: He thinks he was there.
 Play along.

 - The 3rd Edition Dungeons & Dragons sourcebook Magic of Incarnum, which introduces a whole new magical system based on soulmelds, chakra binds, and investing essentia, also features a quote from the game's iconic Paladin explaining that she resorts to this whenever the iconic Soulborn discusses her abilities.

 - In The Legend of Heroes: Trails of Cold Steel II, when Sara suggests that the final free day is a good day for the students of Class VII to "get some ooh-la-la," the other students mock her as being as "shining counterexample" of this, given the time that she spends alone in her room drinking.
 Gaius eventually suggests that the polite thing to do would be to just smile and nod, but they continue anyway, Fie suggesting that Sara should just find some cats to snuggle up with if she keeps setting her sights on men like Laura's dad (a famed swordsman known as the Radiant Blademaster.)